-15.1.1 The ACD may impose a charge on the sale of shares to investors which is based on the amount invested by the prospective investor.
+15.1.1 The ACD may impose a charge on the sale of Shares to investors which is based on the amount invested by the prospective investor.
 The preliminary charge is payable to the ACD.
-Full details of the current preliminary charge for each class of share in each Subfund are set out in Appendix 1.
-The ACD may charge less than the published preliminary charge at its absolute discretion.
+Full details of the current preliminary charge for each class of Share in each Sub-fund are set out in Appendix 1.